 - Standard - 1.6 gpf (6.0 liters)

 - Older toilets - 3.5 gpf or more! ( › 13.2 liters)

 How to Participate

 - Get pre-approved.
 Before purchasing your new HET, call the Water Conservation line at (707) 778-4507 to determine eligibility and to sign up for your free Water-Wise HouseCall.
 A Water-Wise HouseCall is necessary to verify that the toilet(s) you will be replacing flushes 1.6 gpf or more.
 Pre-approval must be obtained before you replace your existing toilet(s).
 An application form will be provided to you upon pre-approval.

 - Recycle your old toilet.
 All old toilets (porcelain) must be recycled at the Petaluma Recycling Center, 315 2nd Street, Petaluma.
 Please submit your recycling receipt with your rebate application.
-Hours are Monday through Saturday, 8:00am to 5:00pm.
+Call the Petaluma Recycling Center at (707) 763-4761 for their current hours prior to recycling your toilet.
 Please remove all hardware, plastic, rubber and seat from the toilet.
 Only the porcelain portion of the toilet is to be turned in for recycling.
 Toilets with attached hardware will not be accepted

 - Send in your completed application, the original receipt for the new toilet(s), and the original recycling receipt for your old toilet(s) to the address on the application.

 - Once your application is processed, it may take up to six weeks for your rebate check to arrive.
 An inspection by a City representative of the newly installed HET(s) may be necessary before issuance of the rebate check.

 Permits are an important part of how the City keeps buildings and spaces safe.
 Permits allow us to make sure construction meets codes, and are made to protect human life during a fire or earthquake.